WolfgangFranke/LightFlickerMeasure/README.md

 <img src="doc/Philips_Hue_Being_1kHz.jpg" width="500">

 Talking about LED strips, the Paulmann SimpLED-Strip Set (789.56) dims in the PWM frequency range of 2,5 to 4 kHz.
-Covered by an opaque plastic housing, I consider it as nearly flicker free.
-But if you install the strip in direkt sight, a flicker will be recognized when moving head or eyes.
+Covered by an opaque plastic housing, this could be considered it as less to no flicker.
+But if you install the strip in direkt sight, a strong flicker will be recognized when moving head or eyes.

 <img src="doc/Paulmann_SimpLED-Strip_789.56_Set.jpg" width="500">